utilmind/MySQL-migration-tools/README.md

 ## 🧰 To-Do

 - Selective user/grant extraction.
 (When dumping selected databases, include to dump only the relevant users/grants.)
-- SQL dialect converter (MySQL → PostgreSQL, Oracle, etc.) Yes, this is complicated for stored functions and tiggers, but still possible, maybe using AI.
+- SQL dialect converter (MySQL → PostgreSQL, Oracle, etc.) Yes, this is can be complicated for automatic conversions in stored procedures and tiggers, but still possible.
+Maybe using AI.